 Once you see the performance level of your marketing efforts, you can make the adjustments necessary to improve their performance.
 These adjustments can take a number of forms, from changing the ad copy and imagery to altering the intended target audience on social media ads.
 Optimization is a constant process designed as test-and-result, where you try new things to see how they perform and measure the results to gauge success.

-Many attorneys don’t like to think of themselves as working in customer service.
+Most attorneys don’t like to think of themselves as working in customer service.
 Lawyers go to school for many years to gain knowledge and practice for a long time to gain the skills they have.
 They feel it’s an insult to think of themselves as simply customer service.

 One of the keys in transforming both your firm and your marketing to center the client is to balance two elements equally: results and experience.
 Many attorneys and firms put all their effort into the result that they will get a client in their case.
 Obviously, that is vitally important for individual cases and for the overall reputation of the firm.
 You absolutely need that.
-However, the focus on results can accidentally lead to a lack of focus on the experience that your client has.
+However, the focus on results can accidentally lead to a lack of focus on the experience of your client.

 For example, you may be hard at work on a client’s case, but you may not be communicating your progress to the client well.
 If a client feels uninformed or left out, that will be the experience they go away with, even when you may be doing a great job getting them a result.
+You need to make them feel involved and assured that their case is heading towards a positive outcome.

 The same is true for your marketing.
 If a client can’t see themselves reflected in your marketing, they will have no reason to listen, care, and reach out to you.
 We’ve all seen the ads where attorneys mention the school they attended and the industry awards they’ve won.
 That may seem impressive, but it actually only means anything to people in the legal industry.
 The average client doesn’t know the difference between law schools, and they’ve never heard of those legal awards.

 Most people don’t actually know what they want or need in a lawyer.
 They’re not going based on any clear understanding of the legal system.
 They’re using their gut because they have nothing else.
 Ultimately, they want to believe that you know what they need and you can provide it.
-When you talk about yourself and your accomplishments, it doesn’t address their real need.
+When you talk about yourself and your accomplishments, it doesn’t address their real needs.

 So what should you put in your marketing to capture the client’s attention and appeal to them first?
 Two things: identification and action.